 loading...

-As a side note, this is well before Hitler ruined the sacred native swastika.
+As a side note, this was well before Hitler ruined the sacred native swastika.

 Around the time of the Dust Bowl, elective attendance picked up at the school.
 Though parents dreaded sending their children to a place like this, they would have food, shelter, and education backed by federal money.
 Over the course of the 1930s, the focus actually became one of agriculture and education with a less-stern hold on the metaphorical leash.